TAG: Task-based Accumulated Gradients for Lifelong learning: Abstract

 \section{Abstract}

 When an agent encounters a continual stream of new tasks in the lifelong learning setting, it leverages the knowledge it gained from the earlier tasks to help learn the new tasks better.
 In such a scenario, identifying an efficient knowledge representation becomes a challenging problem.
 Most research works propose to either store a subset of examples from the past tasks in a replay buffer, dedicate a separate set of parameters to each task or penalize excessive updates over parameters by introducing a regularization term.
 While existing methods employ the general task-agnostic stochastic gradient descent update rule, we propose a task-aware optimizer that adapts the learning rate based on the relatedness among tasks.
-We utilize the directions taken by the parameters during the updates by accumulating the gradients specific to each task.
+We utilize the directions taken by the parameters during the updates by additively accumulating the gradients specific to each task.
 These task-based accumulated gradients act as a knowledge base that is maintained and updated throughout the stream.
-We empirically show that our proposed adaptive learning rate not only accounts for catastrophic forgetting but also allows positive backward transfer.
-We also show that our method performs better than several state-of-the-art methods in lifelong learning on complex datasets with a large number of tasks.
+We empirically show that our proposed adaptive learning rate not only accounts for catastrophic forgetting but also exhibits knowledge transfer.
+We also show that our method performs better than several state-of-the-art methods in lifelong learning on complex datasets.
+Moreover, our method can also be combined with the existing methods and achieve substantial improvement in performance.